-Why your business needs a certified managed service provider
+Why your business needs a certified MSP

-A managed service provider (MSP) is basically an outsourced IT department that handles all your company's IT support needs and is available in an instant.
+A managed service provider (MSP) is an outsourced IT department that handles all your company's IT support needs and is available in an instant.
 That means your entire company's data is managed, monitored, and remediated 24/7/365.

 At Sagiss, we divide our services into three main buckets:

 If you're already familiar with the concept of an MSP, you're likely considering whether an MSP is the right fit for your business.